Annual member notices

 We do not use incentives to encourage barriers to care and service, nor do we make decisions about hiring, promoting, or terminating providers or other staff based on the likelihood, or the perceived likelihood, that the provider or staff member supports, or tends to support, denial of benefits.

 If you disagree with our adverse benefit determination, you may seek internal review of that determination by submitting a written appeal.
 An internal, expedited review may be requested if the situation is considered life-threatening or the member's health is in jeopardy.
 This expedited review may be requested by contacting Member Services using the telephone number provided on the determination letter or mailing the request to the address provided on the determination letter.
-We respond with an internal appeal review determination as soon as possible, but no later than 72 hours of receiving the appeal request.
+If the requested appeal meets the expedited criteria, we will respond with an internal appeal review determination as soon as possible, but no later than 72 hours after receiving the appeal request.
 You also may request an external appeal through an independent review organization of a final, internal, adverse benefit determination pertaining to medical necessity.
 Please refer to your benefit plan documents for specific guidelines on your right to appeal.
 For more information on the appeal process, call the Member Services number on your member ID card.

-In-network providers handle all claims paperwork for hospital and medical care and automatically send them to us for processing.
-However, you may be responsible for submitting claims for certain services.
-For instance, if you visit an out-of-network provider, you will need to confirm if they are submitting a claim on your behalf, and if they are not, you will need to submit a claim for any covered services.
+In-network providers automatically send your hospital and medical claims to us for processing.
+However, you may be responsible for submitting claims directly to us if you visit an out-of-network provider.
+Make sure you ask your out-of-network provider if they will be submitting a claim on your behalf, or if you will need to submit the claim yourself.
 Also, you may need to provide information related to your eligibility for coverage from time to time.
-For example, you may need to respond to questions from us about other insurance coverage to coordinate benefits or resolve other-party liability issues.
-If you do not return the requested information, we may withhold payment of a claim until we receive the information.
+For example, you may need to respond to requests from us about other insurance coverage to coordinate benefits or resolve other-party liability issues (payments due from other organizations).
+We may withhold payment of a claim if you do not provide the requested information in a timely manner.
 You may print claim forms or you may contact us to request they be mailed to you.